TodePond/TodePondDotCom/wikiblogarden/academia/style/never/use/acronyms/readme.md

 Yes it's quicker, but that's not always good.
 Maybe you should slow down for once in your life.

-Anyway it's just in IMHO FYI only so DWYW with it and TTYL and DDAIWD but HMU if you need me to SAH.
+Anyway it's just IMHO FYI only so DWYW with it and TTYL and DDAIWD but HMU if you need me to SAH.

 TTYL.